Flupke1979/Logging/docs/install-stack.md

    ```

 1. Edit the configuration file `configuration.yml` using a text editor.
 This
-   file contains all the settings and options that can be customize in the
+   file contains all the settings and options that can be customized in the
-   Machine Metrics Monitoring stack.
+   logging stack.
 Uncomment any settings and change their
    values.
 The next command will open `configuration.yml` in GNU nano, a well
    known text editor on Linux based systems.
 Once the changes applied, use
    `Ctrl-S` to save the changes and then `Ctrl-X` to close GNU nano.
 See the